 KCSIE 2021 September guidance

 The protection of children is a matter of paramount importance to the school.
 We recognise that the best way to protect against the abuse of children is through the adoption of nationally recommended safeguarding children practices, specifically safer recruitment practices and practices designed to maintain a safe culture.

-Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact the designated safeguarding lead (Mr Childs) or in his absence the deputy designated safeguarding lead (Mrs Hale).
-Our governor responsible for safeguarding is Mr Hill.
+Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact the designated safeguarding lead (Mr Childs) or in his absence the deputy designated safeguarding leaders (Mr Harris, Mrs McMulkin or Mrs Morris).
+Our governor responsible for safeguarding is Mrs Rowland.